prandell/randell-comics-graphql/notes.md

 - `BrowserRouter` component is the top level parent component in index.tsx which enables the router (there are other types of routers in react-router)
 - `Routes` component is then the parent of all `Route` components which take the element/component to be rendered as a prop
 - Nesting routes within routes allows you to persist a parent component while rendering different children (such as a navbar)
+- Using the `*` symbol within a route indicates that there are wildcard subroutes

 ## SCSS